jenskutilek/RFUnicodeInfo/README.md

 * AGLFN or GNFUL glyph name (incl. validation)
 * Unicode block

+A smiling face means that your glyph name and Unicode value are matching.
+An angry face means things are not like they should be.

-It also offers useful functions:
+Unicode Info also offers useful actions:

 * Reassign all Unicode values in the curren font based on the glyph names
 * Switch to the corresponding uppercase or lowercase version of the current glyph